 Mr. Joe A. Davis (whose term as a director expired at the 2017 Annual Meeting), Mr. Gregory E. Mitchell (who resigned from the Board in July 2017) and Messrs.
 Baribault, Baty, Burkert and Stewart and Dr. Ohnimus served on the Strategic Planning and Compensation Committee during the last completed fiscal year.
 None of these individuals is or was previously one of our officers or employees.
 None of our executive officers serve on the board of directors or compensation committee of a company that has an executive officer that serves on our Board or Strategic Planning and Compensation Committee.
-No member of our Board serves as an executive officer of a company in which one of our executive officers serves as a member of the board of directors or compensation committee officers serves as a member of the board of directors or compensation company.
+No member of our Board serves as an executive officer of a company in which one of our executive officers serves as a member of the board of directors or compensation committee of that company.
 There were no compensation committee interlocks during 2017.
 Mr. Baribault's sister-in-law is an employee of the Company.
 For more information on this related party transaction, see "Transactions with Related Persons."